ElchinFattahov/git-homework/README.md

-# Git Homework
+# My Git & GitHub Homework

-This is my first Git project.
+This is my first GitHub repository created for learning purposes.